-Minister of Information, Culture and Tourism in Liberia, Lewis Brown.
-MICAT Liberia.
+Minister of Information, Culture and Tourism

 The task of addressing inequality across society is, speaking as a former student of Anthropology, a dubious one.
 Recognising the structural inequality of society is important but the relative merit of appearing to desire cultural change is questionable.
 Programmes are much more successful when they seek only to reform practices and not norms.
 Cultural norms, in their discursive relationship with the practices of society, will follow.
 For instance, female education, it goes, leads to female empowerment.